SarjyantShrestha/Memora/readme.md

 - Hosted on Netlify at [https://memora-notes.netlify.app](https://memora-notes.netlify.app)
 - The app may experience a 50-seconds delay on the first start due to the backend server being hosted on Render's free-tier service.

+# Features

+- **JWT Authentication**: Secure authentication using JSON Web Tokens (JWT).
+- **CRUD for Notes and Categories**: Create, Read, Update, and Delete operations for both notes and categories.
+- **Search Functionality**: Search notes by title and content.
+- **User-Specific Notes and Categories**: Each user has their own separate notes and categories.
+- **Pagination**: Efficient pagination support for listing notes and categories.

 ## Setup Instructions

 ### Prerequisites